Are you OK with cookies?

 About

 The UK’s National Preventive Mechanism (NPM) was established in March 2009 after the UK ratified the Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) in December 2003.
-It is made up of 21 statutory bodies that independently monitor places of detention.
+It is made up of 21 statutory bodies that independently monitor places of detention across the UK, including:

 Designating the NPM